Mother Nature's Son (Only Fools and Horses): Music

 Note: In the VHS/DVD versions, The Beatles' "Money" is replaced by an instrumental tune, and Carl Orff's "O Fortuna" is replaced by a similar-sounding piece of music.

 Legacy

 In 2004, the Coca-Cola Company launched their bottled water brand Dasani in the United Kingdom.
-Due to the proximity of the bottling plant in Sidcup to real life Peckham, along with a contamination scandal leading to the product's withdrawal, comparisons were often made to the events in Mother Nature's Son in the press.
+It was widely reported that Dasani in the UK was treated tap water from Sidcup, close to the real life Peckham.
+This and a contamination scandal leading to the product's withdrawal, comparisons were often made to the events in Mother Nature's Son in the press.